There are four basic ways to get out of debt. What’s the best solution for you?

 How to get out of tax debt without paying

-There is a special exception for not paying debt that’s only related to back taxes.
-It’s basically a special designation that tells the IRS a debt is not yours to pay.
+There is a special exception for not paying a debt that’s only related to back taxes.
+It’s basically a special designation that tells the IRS the debt is not yours to pay.
 This is known as Innocent Spouse relief.
 If your spouse runs up tax debt without your knowledge and you can prove it, you aren’t required to pay.
 Essentially, you are not “jointly liable” because you show that you didn’t know there was any debt owed.

 Finding the best way to get out of debt if you have to pay it